-This chapter presents information concerning the Applicant; describes the Applicant's proposal, including the project location, project facilities, safety features and control systems, and construction, operations and maintenance, and decommissioning activities; describes the costs for the project; identifies mitigation measures inherent in the design; describes the No Action Alternative; and discusses alternatives considered by the Applicant but eliminated from detailed evaluation.
-The information presented in this section is primarily based on information provided by the Applicant in the ASC (Sagebrush Power Partners LLC 2003a, Sections 2.1, 2.3, 2.4, 2.12, 2.14, 2.16, and 9.1).
-Where additional information has been used to evaluate the potential impacts associated with the proposal, that information has been referenced.
+This chapter presents information concerning the Applicant, Sagebrush Power Partners LLC, and describes the proposed KVWPP.
+The KVWPP description includes information regarding the project site and location, project facilities, safety features and control systems, construction activities and costs, operations and maintenance activities, decommissioning activities, and mitigation measures inherent in the design.
+Also described are alternatives considered by the Applicant but eliminated from detailed evaluation, offsite alternatives, the No Action Alternative, and benefits or disadvantages for reserving project approval for a later date.
+The information presented in this section is primarily based on information provided by the Applicant in the ASC (Sagebrush Power Partners LLC 2003a, Sections 2.1, 2.3, 2.4, 2.12, 2.14, 2.16, and 9.1), in the Applicant's October 2005 KVWPP Project Development Activities Application to Kittitas County (Sagebrush Power Partners LLC 2005), and in the Applicant's Second Request for Preemption submitted to EFSEC (Sagebrush Power Partners LLC 2005a).
+Additional information used to evaluate the potential impacts has been referenced.

-Rules published under the SEPA require that this EIS describe the proposal and alternative courses of action.
+Rules published under SEPA require that this EIS describe the proposal and alternative courses of action.
 Reasonable alternatives include actions that could feasibly attain or approximate a proposal's objectives, but at a lower environmental cost or decreased level of environmental degradation.
 The rules also require that the impacts of these alternatives be compared with the impacts of not implementing the alternatives (No Action) and that the advantages and disadvantages of delaying the approval for some future date be discussed.
-As this chapter explains, alternative wind energy technologies, alternative project sites, and an alternative project layout were considered in developing and siting the wind turbine towers.
+As this chapter explains, alternative wind energy technologies and an alternative project layout were considered in developing and siting the wind turbine towers.
 These alternatives, however, were eliminated from further study because they either did not meet the proposal's objectives, were not practical or feasible, or would result in higher environmental costs (compared to the proposed action).

-Therefore, this EIS evaluates the potential impacts of the Kittitas Valley Wind Power Project and its associated facilities (the proposed action), as described in this chapter, and the No Action Alternative.
+Two of six offsite alternatives originally considered in the Draft EIS have been carried forward for further evaluation as part of this Final EIS.
+Therefore, this EIS evaluates the potential impacts of the Kittitas Valley Wind Power Project and its associated facilities (the proposed action) as described in this chapter, two offsite alternatives, and the No Action Alternative.